Christos1122/elk-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers protects systems from network attacks such as DDOS, allowing the strain on a network to be distributed over multiple machines.
+- A jump-box aids in this protection as it provides a protective layer for the network as it acts as a gateway preventing unwanted traffic through and makes successful cyber-attacks on the server much more difficult.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - Filebeat: Watches for log data abotu the file system/machine.
-- Metricbeat: Records a machines metrics
+- Metricbeat: Records a machines metrics.

 The configuration details of each machine may be found below.